Lack of Training

 Drivers of large commercial vehicles must have specialized skills to effectively operate air brakes; to account for truck blind spots and wide turns; to ensure cargo is balanced and loaded correctly; and to operate large trucks effectively in poor weather or high-traffic conditions.

 Unfortunately, a severe commercial driver shortage is resulting in a lack of experienced drivers.
-Business Week reports that there were already 25,000 unfilled trucking jobs as of November 2013 and that the U.S. government projects that 330,000 new truckers will be needed by 2020.
+Business Week reports that there were already 25,000 unfilled trucking jobs and that the U.S. government projects that 330,000 new truckers will be needed by 2040.
 Fewer young people are getting into the trucking business and there is a significant shortfall of qualified professionals.

 Trucking companies with fewer candidates may hire drivers with insufficient experience and understaffed trucking companies may not provide adequate training.Driver Experience & SWFL Trucking Collisions